zestia/ember-modal-dialog/README.md

 ## Example

-The modal dialog component isn't designed to be used on its own, but rather wrapped with a parent component...
+The modal dialog component isn't designed to be used on its own, but rather used to compose a new modal dialog component...

 ```javascript
 // my-modal/component.js